Pittsburgh Cerebral Palsy Lawyer

 Is Your Child’s Cerebral Palsy the Result of Medical Malpractice?

-In some cases, a cerebral palsy diagnosis is the result of a birth injury caused by .
+In some cases, a cerebral palsy diagnosis is the result of a birth injury caused by medical .
 Cerebral palsy due to a negligent medical professional includes:

 • Untreated infections while the mother is pregnant